WPISoftEng/CS3733-Starter-Code/README.md

 **Only modify this file if you are sure you know what you are doing**

 ## .hooks/
-This directory contains a useful git hook that will force your teammates to run tests before pushing to github.
-This `pre-push` hook will run gradle tests to make sure code passes.
+This directory contains a useful git hook that will force your teammates to run tests *before* pushing to github.
+There is currently one hook file
+ - **pre-push**: will run gradle tests to make sure code passes before you push to github

 To install these hooks, simply run `git config core.hookspath .hooks` from the root directory